Towards a Statistical Understanding of Neural Networks: Beyond the Neural Tangent Kernel Theories: Adaptive feature model and over-parameterized Gaussian sequence

 \end{definition}

-The feature dimension can be finite or infinite.
-By analogy to \eqref{eq k equals inner of feature}, we can define the corresponding time-varying kernel function as
+The feature dimension may be finite or infinite.
+By analogy with \eqref{eq k equals inner of feature}, the associated time-varying kernel is

-The adaptive feature model in Definition \ref{def ada kernel model} is an intuitive illustration of feature learning of neural networks, but the training dynamic in \eqref{ada kernel loss} is still difficult to study.
-The difficulties include but are not limited to: \begin{itemize} \item [(i)] The parameterization of $ \Phi_{\boldsymbol{\eta}}(\boldsymbol{x}) $ with respect to $\boldsymbol{\eta}$ is usually complicated; \item [(ii)] The evolution of $\Phi_{\boldsymbol{\eta}}(\boldsymbol{x})$ and $ \boldsymbol{\beta}$ during training is coupled together. \end{itemize} The neural tangent kernel (NTK) theory addresses the first difficulty by assuming that the width is sufficiently large, ensuring that the feature remains approximately unchanged during training, i.e., $ \Phi_{\boldsymbol{\eta}_{t}}(\boldsymbol{x}) \approx \Phi_{\boldsymbol{\eta}_{0}}(\boldsymbol{x})$.
-The line of work \cite{ba2022high}, \cite{damian2022neural}, \cite{dandi2023learning}, \cite{moniri2023theory}, and \cite{cui2024asymptotics} (discussed in Section \ref{attemps for feature learning}) simplifies the second difficulty by studying the one-step gradient descent.
-As described in the following subsections, our objective is to propose an alternative approach to study the training dynamic in \eqref{ada kernel loss}, while preserving its feature learning characteristics of the neural network as much as possible.
-Figure \ref{figure ada_nn_kr} illustrates the inclusion relationships among the adaptive feature theories, neural network theories, and kernel regression (as a sufficiently wide neural network) theories.
+The adaptive feature model in Definition \ref{def ada kernel model} gives an abstract description of feature learning in neural networks, but the training dynamics in \eqref{ada kernel loss} remain difficult to analyze.
+The main difficulties are: \begin{itemize} \item [(i)] the parameterization of $\Phi_{\bEta}(\bx)$ with respect to $\bEta$ is usually complicated; \item [(ii)] the evolution of $\Phi_{\bEta}(\bx)$ and $\bbeta$ is coupled during training. \end{itemize} The neural tangent kernel (NTK) theory addresses the first difficulty by considering a sufficiently wide regime in which the feature remains approximately unchanged during training, i.e., $\Phi_{\bEta_{t}}(\bx) \approx \Phi_{\bEta_{0}}(\bx)$.
+The works \cite{ba2022high}, \cite{damian2022neural}, \cite{dandi2023learning}, \cite{moniri2023theory}, and \cite{cui2024asymptotics}, discussed in Section \ref{attemps for feature learning}, simplify the second difficulty by analyzing one step of gradient descent. \begin{revision} \citet{lecue2025sharp} give formal definitions of alignment and feature learning, whereas \citet{gavrilopoulos2024geometrical} analyze a specified mechanism with two stages through a learned conjugate kernel and its excess risk.
+The model in Definition \ref{def ada kernel model} instead serves as an abstraction of coupled feature and coefficient dynamics, and the over-parameterized Gaussian sequence model below is a simpler prototype that isolates rotation and rescaling. \end{revision} The following subsections develop an alternative approach to studying the dynamics in \eqref{ada kernel loss} while retaining, as far as possible, the feature learning characteristics of neural networks.
+Figure \ref{figure ada_nn_kr} gives a conceptual map of the relations among adaptive feature models, neural network training, the NTK approximation, and the Gaussian sequence model prototype.